jyrkioraskari/IFCtoLBD/README.md

 - Distribution Element Ontology (MEP): https://pi.pauwel.be/voc/distributionelement

 There is no ontology associated to the PROPS prefix / namespace.
 This might be a future potential extension.

+__NOTE: This code is under active development and can still change significantly.
+Also, conversion is not exhaustive and/or complete.
+Should you want particular items to change, please file an issue request.__

 ## How to run this code?
 If you simply want to run your computer on your device, you are advised to download